Create Custom Visualizers of Data

 Visualizers are components of the Visual Studio debugger user interface.
 A visualizer creates a dialog box or another interface to display a variable or object in a manner that is appropriate to its data type.
 For example, an HTML visualizer interprets an HTML string and displays the result as it would appear in a browser window; a bitmap visualizer interprets a bitmap structure and displays the graphic it represents.
 Some visualizers enable you to modify as well as view the data.

-The Visual Studio debugger includes five standard visualizers.
-These are the text, HTML, and XML visualizers, all of which work on string objects; the WPF Tree visualizer, for displaying the properties of a WPF object visual tree; and the dataset visualizer, which works for DataSet, DataView, and DataTable objects.
-Additional visualizers may be available for download from Microsoft Corporation in the future.
+The Visual Studio debugger includes six standard visualizers.
+These are the text, HTML, XML, and JSON visualizers, all of which work on string objects; the WPF Tree visualizer, for displaying the properties of a WPF object visual tree; and the dataset visualizer, which works for DataSet, DataView, and DataTable objects.
+Additional visualizers may be available for download from Microsoft Corporation in the future, and are available from third-parties and the community.
 In addition, you can write your own visualizers and install them in the Visual Studio debugger.

 Visualizers are represented in the debugger by a magnifying glass icon.
 When you see the magnifying glass icon in a DataTip, in a debugger variables window, or in the QuickWatch dialog box, you can click the magnifying glass to select a visualizer appropriate to the data type of the corresponding object.

 Visualizers are not supported on the Compact Framework.